 Breeding season occurs from late April/early May through August each year.
 Grey tree frogs are polygamous, which means that they have different and potentially multiple mates each breeding season.
 The female lays between 1,000 and 2,000 eggs, choosing a pond that is relatively free of predators to lay them in.
 The adult frogs do not provide any parental care for the offspring.

 Grey tree frogs live in wooded and forested habitats.
 They are both arboreal and terrestrial, which means that they spend time in the trees and on the ground.
 Because of their small size relative to other animals, grey tree frogs can hide in very small spaces, such as in tree holes, under bark, in rotten logs, and under leaves.

-Grey Tree Frogs can live to be 7 to 9 years old, with an average of about 7 years both in captivity and the wild.
+Grey tree frogs can live to be seven to nine years old, with an average of about seven years both in human care and the wild.

-Grey Tree Frogs consume a substantial amount of insect pests, which is beneficial to humans.
-Amphibians such as Grey Tree Frogs also serve as environmental indicators, with their presence often indicating a healthy ecosystem.
+Grey tree frogs are beneficial to humans because they consume a substantial number of insect pests.
+As amphibians, grey tree frogs also serve as environmental indicators, with their presence often indicating a healthy ecosystem.